-If you begin taking a medicine for pain, it may take several weeks to evaluate whether it is working.
+If you begin taking an antidepressant or an anticonvulsant medicine for pain, it may take several weeks to see whether it is working.
 The dose may have to be adjusted more than once to find the best balance between pain relief and medicine side effects.

 No matter what you or your doctor try, you may not be pain-free.
 Your doctor may recommend using two or more drugs together to control your pain best.
 Be clear with your doctor about what is working and what is not.
 Together you and your doctor can find the best combination of medicine and other treatments to help you the most.